extensio-editor/html-syntax-highlighting/README.md

 It is very simple and intuitive to use.
 Simply said string with code goes in highlighted string as HTML comes out.

+You can see an example [on github pages](https://extensio-editor.github.io/html-syntax-highlighting/).
+The source code for that is available in the [example/web folder](https://github.com/extensio-editor/html-syntax-highlighting/tree/main/example/web)

 ## Languages

 We aim to be able to support the following languages.